bytedance/particle-sfm/README.md

 ## Training
 1. Download the Flyingthings3D dataset from the [official website](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html).
 We need the RGB images (finalpass) and optical flow data.

-2. Download the generated binary motion labels from [here](http://thoth.inrialpes.fr/research/mpnet/labels.tar.gz), and unpack this archive into the root directory of the FlyingThings3D dataset.
+2. Download the generated binary motion labels from [here](http://thoth.inrialpes.fr/research/mpnet/labels.tar.gz) or [GoogleDrive](https://drive.google.com/file/d/1Bgg7mM6kMtXdIZt11Q-ZF9NWBu4L7qnW/view?usp=sharing), and unpack this archive into the root directory of the FlyingThings3D dataset.
 We thank the authors of [MPNet](http://thoth.inrialpes.fr/research/mpnet/) for kindly sharing it.

 3. Prepare the training data:
 ```